PAO Cancels 2020 Division Commander Pin-Up Calendar

 Frost assured regular fans of other PAO products that the rest of the publication schedule would continue unchanged.

 “All you Sergeants Major out there don’t need to worry,” Frost concluded.
-“You can still expect the 2017 edition of “100 Hottest Specialists” to hit newsstands next month.”
+“You can still expect this year’s edition of “100 Hottest Specialists” to hit newsstands next month.”